eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 How do trading fees compare for casual vs. frequent users?

-Coinbase One offers 0% fees, making it ideal for active traders.
-Without it, Coinbase fees can be high. eToro uses fixed spreads that benefit casual users but add up for frequent traders.
-For low-volume users, eToro may be cheaper; for high-volume, Coinbase wins.
+Coinbase One offers 0% fees at £27.99/month, making it worthwhile for active traders.
+Without it, Coinbase fees can be high (2.49% standard). eToro uses fixed spreads that benefit casual users but add up for frequent traders.
+For low-volume users, eToro may be cheaper; for high-volume, Coinbase Advanced wins.

 Is eToro or Coinbase Safer to Use?